gbuenzli/twigafloat/_posts/2021-12-01-the-tale-of-two-bryans.markdown

 "I'll have the Gyros,  pancakes for the kids.
 Sugar Britches, is your phone ringing?"

 Mom:  "Hello?
 Yeah, I just sent you the email to send the pics to.
 Huh?
-What do you mean, we just left"
+What do you mean?
+We just left"

 %$%*! &#(^*&^!?  (*&^@#$)).
 F**K.